Bhavish1517/CC_Team6_Microservices_Integration/README.md

 ## Integration 2
 ### Calendar Microservice with User Progress Management Microservice

-The Calendar Microservice is developed using React and JavaScript and provides a user-friendly frontend interface for managing events.
-It exposes RESTful API endpoints (GET, POST, DELETE) to create, update, and delete calendar events.
-All event data is stored in a MongoDB cluster to ensure scalability and efficient data handling.
+## Overview: Calendar & User Progress Microservices

+This system comprises two interlinked microservices to manage lab resources and calendar events.
+It demonstrates seamless synchronization and REST API integration between a FastAPI-based backend and a React-based frontend.

+---

+## System Overview

+### Calendar Microservice

+- **Frontend:** React + JavaScript
+- **Database:** MongoDB Cluster
+- **API Methods:** `GET`, `POST`, `DELETE`

+**Functionality:**
+- Create, update, and delete calendar events
+- Sync calendar events based on lab data from the backend

+---

+### User Progress Management Microservice

+- **Backend:** FastAPI
+- **Endpoints for:**
+  - Managing users
+  - Managing labs
+  - Tracking user progress
+- **Supports:** `POST`, `GET`, and `DELETE` operations

+**Role:**
+- Tracks user activity and lab creation/deletion

+---

+## Integration Mechanism

+Communication between the two services is done via inter-service HTTP APIs.

+**Sync Logic:**
+- When a lab is added or deleted:
+  - The Calendar Microservice makes a `GET /labs/` request to the User Progress Management Microservice
+  - It compares the updated labs list with its local event data
+  - **Adds** new labs as calendar events
+  - **Deletes** removed labs from the calendar database

+---

+## In-Depth Behavior

+- The **Calendar Microservice** provides a user-friendly interface for managing events.
+  - Built using React + JavaScript
+  - Exposes RESTful API endpoints (`GET`, `POST`, `DELETE`)
+  - Stores all event data in a scalable MongoDB cluster

-The User Progress Management Microservice is built using FastAPI and offers endpoints for managing users, labs, and their progress.
-It supports create, retrieve, and delete operations, enabling seamless tracking of user activity across various labs.
+- The **User Progress Management Microservice** is designed for managing users and labs.

-The integration between the two microservices is achieved through inter-service HTTP API communication.
-When labs are added or deleted via the User Progress Management Microservice, the Calendar Microservice sends a GET request to the /labs/ endpoint to fetch the current list of labs.
-It then compares the list with its own database—new labs are added as calendar events, while removed labs are deleted from the calendar database.
+  - Developed with FastAPI
+  - Handles create, retrieve, and delete operations
+  - Enables seamless tracking of lab-related activity

+- Inter-service synchronization ensures the calendar reflects all current labs.
+  - Calendar fetches the `/labs/` list
+  - **New labs** → Added to the calendar
+  - **Deleted labs** → Removed from the calendar

 #### Setup and Run Instructions
 1. Open terminals in the respective microservice folders and in both the terminals run the following commands: